tkmharris/tkmharris.github.io/content/wishlist.md

 * **The Drowned World**, J. G. Ballard.
 * **The Earth Dies Streaming**, A. S. Hamrah.
 * **English Climate: Wartime Stories**, Sylvia Townsend Warner.
+* **Entangled Life: how fungi make our worlds, change our minds and shape our futures**, Merlin Sheldrake.
 * **The European Eel**, Steve Ely.
 * **Evil Men**, James Dawes.
 * **Exact Thinking in Demented Times: The Vienna Circle and the Epic Quest for the Foundations of Science**, Karl Sigmund.